nusje2000/feature-toggle-bundle/USAGE.md

             feature: 'feature_repository.service_id'
         remote: // when using the API of another host
             host: 'host.domain' // the API host
+            cache_store: 'service_id' // the service id of the cache store
             base_path: '/api/feature-toggle' // default
         static: false // uses an internal array as storage (changes are therefore not persistent)
     environment: // required when application is a client